IIDE Logo

 5. Bachelor of Education (B.Ed.)

-Bachelor of Education (B.Ed.) is an undergraduate professional degree program that prepares students for a career in teaching.
-It is a popular course among students who want to become teachers in schools, colleges, or universities.
+Bachelor of Education (B.Ed.) is a professional undergraduate degree that prepares students for a career in education.
 The program provides students with the knowledge, skills, and attitudes required to become successful teachers.

-Master of Fine Arts (MFA) is a postgraduate degree program that focuses on the study of various forms of art, such as visual arts, performing arts, creative writing, and design.
-The program is designed to help students develop their artistic skills and creative abilities to a professional level.
+Bachelor of Fine Arts (BFA) is a postgraduate degree program focusing on the study of various forms of art, such as visual arts, performing arts, creative writing, and design.
+The program helps students develop their artistic skills and creative abilities to a professional level.

 7. Bachelor of Music (BMus)